i4gort/pomftv-vod-downloader/README.md

 ```
 3. Run the script:
 ```
-python pomf.py
+python pomfdl.py --user <streamer>
 ```
+You’ll then be able to select and download the VOD(s) from the list.

 or

 ```
-python pomf.py <streamer>
+python pomfdl.py --url https://pomf.tv/streamhistory/username/id
 ```
-4. Enter the streamer's username when prompted.
-5. Choose the VOD(s) you want to download from the list.
+It'll then download the desired VOD from the url.

 ## Configuration
-- **DOWNLOAD_PATH**: Default download path for VODs.
+- **DEFAULT_DIR**: Default download path for VODs.
 Default is `./PomfTV`
+You can adjust this setting directly in the script if you want to permanently change the default download folder.

 ## TODO